 Operating systems in autonomous cars

 A couple of years ago Google has announced the creation of an Open Automotive Alliance in collaboration with Audi, General Motors, Honda, and Hyundai.
 This alliance aims to develop software for driverless cars based on the Android OS.
 Meanwhile, in 2014 Apple presented their own product called CarPlay.
 Ferrari, Mercedes-Benz, and Volvo have announced the imminent release of their cars with their full support.

 Microsoft Projects look much less promising.
 Although work on the Windows Embedded Automotive has begun before any of the competitors’ projects and proceeded in collaboration with Ford, it hasn’t become common.

 Let's see now, what is a “smart car” today and what ideas driverless cars software developers tend to implement in the very near future.

-A lot of companies have succeeded in the development of the self-driving car.
-However, does this mean that we will soon be able to get into the car, tell the autopilot where to go and quietly read the newspaper until the arrival?
+A lot of companies have succeeded in the development of self-driving cars.
+However, does this mean that we will soon be able to get into the car, tell the autopilot where to go, and quietly read the newspaper until the arrival?
 Unfortunately no. Or rather, not yet.

 A fully automatic mode of operation is too challenging and the software solution can only cover particular circumstances.
 In the urban environment saturated with traffic, far from being ideal roads and unpredictable drivers, it’s too early to rely on the autopilot.

-Here, the main task faced by driverless cars software developers is to make the product that will adapt to external environmental factors as quickly as possible.
-With that in mind, developers start to implement a lot of ideas connected with road warning systems, traffic signs identification and notification, automatic parking and so on.
+Here, the main task faced by driverless cars software developers is to make a product that will adapt to external environmental factors as quickly as possible.
+With that in mind, developers start to implement a lot of ideas connected with road warning systems, traffic signs identification and notification, automatic parking, and so on.

 In other words, the equipment yet is acting as a driver's useful assistant, performing separate operations.
 But every year systems become more sophisticated, that gives us the right to say that very soon the driver will find himself in the role of car assistant.